On the generic part of the cohomology of Shimura varieties of abelian type: Generic part of the unipotent categorical local Langlands correspondence

 Let $\cF\in\Shv^{\widehat\unip}(\Isoc_G,\Lambda)_\xi$ be a connective (resp. coconnective) object.
 Then $\LL^{\unip}_{G}(\cF)$ is connective (resp. coconnective) if and only if the cohomology

 is connective (resp. coconnective) for any finite dimensional representation $V\in\Rep(\hat{G})^\heartsuit$.
 This is equivalent to

 being connective (resp. coconnective).
 By Theorem \ref{thm-Hecke-t-exact}, the object $T_V(\cF)$ is connective (resp. coconnective).
-The functor $(i_1)^!$ is left $t$-exact by definition, and is right $t$-exact as $i_1$ is a closed embedding and hence $(i_1)^!\simeq (i_1)^\sharp$.
+The functor $(i_1)^!$ is right $t$-exact by definition, and is left $t$-exact as $i_1$ is a closed embedding and hence $(i_1)^!\simeq (i_1)^\sharp$.
 It follows that $(i_1)^!T_V(\cF)$ is connective (resp. coconnective).
 The theorem follows as $\mathrm{IW}^\unip$ is compact projective. \end{proof}